GENIE: Toward Reproducible and Standardized Human Evaluation for Text Generation: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank the leaderboard team at Allen Institute for AI, particularly Michal Guerquin and Sam Skjonsberg.
 We thank Peter Clark, Oyvind Tafjord and Daniel Deutsch for valuable feedback throughout this project.
-We are grateful to the large number of anonymous Mechanical Turk workers who regularly contribute their human intelligence to the human evaluation.
+We are grateful to the many AMT workers whose contributions make human evaluation possible, and to the anonymous reviewers for their helpful feedback on this manuscript.
+This work was supported in part by DARPA MCS program through NIWC Pacific (N66001-19-2-4031) and research grant 2336 from the Israeli Ministry of Science and Technology.